 Yootha Joyce stylish pop art print.

-It is as Mildred Roper, in 39 episodes of the sit-com “Man About The House” and then 38 episodes of the spin-off show “George & Mildred”, that Yootha is perhaps most associated with and loved for.
+It is as Mildred Roper, in 39 episodes of the sit-com “Man About The House” with Richard O’Sullivan and then 38 episodes of the spin-off show “George & Mildred”, that Yootha is perhaps most associated with and loved for.

 Her vivacious character’s responses to George’s inattentiveness tickled viewers and the TV shows led to film versions of both “Man About The House” in 1974 and “George & Mildred” in 1980.
 The success of the TV shows also led to American versions of the sit-coms, “Three’s A Crowd” and “The Ropers”.